2019 Darwin shooting: Perpetrator

-Legal
+Legal proceedings

 On 5 June 2019, four charges of murder were laid against Hoffmann.

 Hoffman was to stand trial in February 2020, but due to a dispute with NT Legal Aid, he initially had no legal representation.
 He entered a plea of not guilty to all counts, with Hoffman's lawyer indicating on 23 April 2020 that he would run a defence of mental impairment due to psychiatric illness.

 Hoffman's trial began on 21 September 2021 at Darwin Supreme Court.
 He was charged with the murders of four people, and with committing ten other serious offences, including threatening to kill and recklessly endangering life.
 At the start of the seventh week of his trial, he changed his plea to guilty of the murders of Baydoun, Sisois, and Courtney, and to the manslaughter of Hellings.
 He additionally pleaded guilty to half the other charges.

 Hoffmann sacked his legal team on 18 November 2021, requesting the court replace them.
 His sentencing hearing underwent a number of delays until a sentence was delivered in October 2022.

 On 13 October 2022, Hoffmann was given three life sentences without the possibility of parole for three of the murders, and a 15-year term of imprisonment for the manslaughter of a fourth victim.